Skip to main content

 Alternative 2: SUM(amount) (Wrong per spec)

-Code Reference: See Alternative 2: SUM(amount) in Appendix F.
+Code Reference: See Alternative 2: SUM(amount) in SQL Examples.

 Problem: Spec says to use new_balance from last transaction, not sum amounts